skyscrapers/terraform-loadbalancers/elb_only_ssl_with_s3logs/README.md

 - Default: 60
 - The time in seconds to allow for connections to drain.

+### access_logs_bucket
+- String
+- Default: Empty
+- The S3 bucket name to store the logs in.

+### access_logs_bucket_prefix
+- String
+- Default: empty
+- The S3 bucket prefix.
+Logs are stored in the root if not configured

-### instance_port
+### access_logs_interval
 - Int
-- Default: 80
-- The port on the instance to route to

-### instance_protocol
-- String
-- Default: "http"
+- Default: 60
-- The protocol to use to the instance.
-Valid values are HTTP, HTTPS, TCP, or SSL
+- The publishing interval in minutes.

-### lb_port
+### access_logs_enabled
 - Boolean
-- default: 80
-- The port to listen on for the load balancer

-### lb_protocol
-- String
-- Default: "http"
+- Default: false
-- The protocol to listen on.
-Valid values are HTTP, HTTPS, TCP, or SSL
+- Boolean to enable / disable access_logs.

 ### instance_ssl_port
 - Int